DongzheWu/CarND-Behavioral-Cloning-P3/writeup.md

 ![image](./right.jpg)

-To augment the data set, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would generate more different data to learn.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.